larham/python-gcm/README.md

 ------------
 Read more on response errors [here](http://developer.android.com/guide/google/gcm/gcm.html#success)

-There are two categories of errors:
+There are two superclasses for errors:

 * GCMRetriableException # the ones you can retry
 * GCMNoRetryException   # the fatal ones (most)

+And various concrete exceptions:

 * GCMMalformedJsonException
 * GCMConnectionException